Recipes from Janáček's housekeeper's cookbook at the Janáček Brno 2024 festival

-Throughout the Janáček Brno festival 1 – 24 November 2024 some of Brno's gatronomic establishments awarded in the Gourmet Brno 2023 will be offering the Maestro's favourite delicacies based on the recipes of his housekeeper, Marie Stejskalová, published in Marie's Cookbook.
+Throughout the Janáček Brno festival some of Brno's gatronomic establishments were offering the Maestro's favourite delicacies based on the recipes of his housekeeper, Marie Stejskalová, published in Marie's Cookbook.

 • Cheesecake with Janáček's rosehip biscuits, Café Placzek, Minoritská 4